 Amenities

 Watsontown, Milton, and Lewisburg all offer a range of dining, lodging, and cultural activities.
-Lewisburg is an official SGP River Town.
+Lewisburg is an official Susquehanna Greenway River Town.
 After disembarking, relax and take in the river at one of 3 riverfront parks in the borough: Mariah Quant Memorial Garden, Soldiers Memorial Park, or Saint Anthony Street Park.

 Put In

-River Mile 15.6: PFBC Watsontown Access (canoe launch)
+River Mile 15.6: PFBC Watsontown Access

 Take Out

-River Mile 7.3: Lewisburg Landing (canoe launch)
+River Mile 7.3: Lewisburg Landing

 More Day Trips in the West Branch